syncfusion-content/javascript-docs/js/KnockoutJS.md

 {% endhighlight %}

 The value to be bound to the UI element needs to be passed through the **ko.observable** varaiable as shown above.
-The **dateValue** defined in the above code is an observable variable holding a date value, which can be assigned to the properties of the UI components.
+The `dateValue` defined in the above code is an observable variable holding a date value, which can be assigned to the properties of the UI components.

-The **data-bind** attribute which we have defined in the previous section cannot be identified directly by the HTML tags and also the browser on which we run that page.
-Therefore, in order to work with Knockout, we need to declare the **ko.applyBindings()** function at the end of the script, so that the **data-bind** attribute will get recognised.
-Such Knockout code needs to be wrapped in a jQuery function as shown below within the **script** section, in order to work properly.
+The `data-bind` attribute which we have defined in the previous section cannot be identified directly by the HTML tags and also the browser on which we run that page.
+Therefore, in order to work with Knockout, we need to call the `ko.applyBindings() function at the end of the script, so that the `data-bind` attribute will get recognised.
+Such Knockout code needs to be wrapped in a jQuery function as shown below within the script section, in order to work properly.

 {% highlight js %}